Angling regulations (rules)

-- Buy rod licences, permits and River Bush day tickets online to fish the 70 Department of Agriculture, Environment and Rural Affairs' (DAERA) Public Angling Estate fisheries - here you can also buy a rod licence and permit together by choosing 'combined licence and permit'
+Buy rod licences, permits and River Bush day tickets online to fish the DAERA Public Angling Estate fisheries.

 You need a rod licence to use a fishing rod in Northern Ireland.
 You can be fined for fishing without a licence.
-DAERA issues rod licences for angling in:
+DAERA issues rod licences for angling on all fisheries within its jurisdiction.

-Loughs Agency issues rod licences for angling in Loughs Agency jurisdiction.
+Loughs Agency issues rod licences for angling in the Loughs Agency jurisdiction.

 Fishing seasons vary for different fish species and for fishery locations.
 The variety of seasons reflects the timing of salmon runs into different river catchments.